abhirockzz/fn-rp-compute/README.md

 ### IAM Policy

-Add a policy (name `functions-list-instances-policy`) to allow listing instances in the specified compartment
+Add a policy (e.g. `functions-list-instances-policy`) to allow listing instances in the specified compartment

         allow dynamic-group <DYNAMIC_GROUP_NAME> to inspect instances in compartment <COMPARTMENT_NAME>